GoC-Spending/contracts-data-web/content/department/tbs-sct.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Treasury Board of Canada Secretariat spent an estimated \$165.4M in 2021-2022 on contracts.
+Treasury Board of Canada Secretariat spent an estimated **\$165.4M in 2021-2022** on contracts.

+Across 1,443 contracts active since the start of the 2017-2018 fiscal year, 225 have at least one amendment (16%).
+Of contracts with amendments, the average increase in dollar value was 117% and the average number of amendments was 1.49.
+Cumulatively these amendments represent an increase of \$484.1M over the original contract values.

+The average contract duration was 1.07 years, and the average contract value (not including contracts under \$10k) was \$1.2M.
+The longest contract was 17.2 years.
+The largest contract by value (including amendments) was \$514.5M.

 {{< /entity_summary >}}

 ## Vendors